AndrewHeyligerIT/Powershell-If-Then/erros.md

+A positional parameter cannot be found that accepts argument
+  - Check spaces in syntax
+  - Check spelling
+Mandatory Parameter 'ComputerName' is initialized in the Param block.
+To fix a violation of this rule, please leave it
+  - Make sure you don't have a default value for your mandatory parameter

 The assignment expression is not valid.
 The input to an assignment operator must be an object that is able to accept assignments, such as a variable or a property.PowerShell
   - Try moving scripts or commdands in its own sheet
     - This how it was fixed before it has something to do with stuff above paramater that is not in function